GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 The top-level folders include:

   - `assets`, shared files like images, sounds, music, text produced outside Godot.
   - `src`, the source code of the game.
-It includes all scenes and GDScript files, which are all part of the source.
+It includes all scenes and GDScript files which are all part of the source.

 {{< figure src="./img/naming-conventions-folders.png">}}